ahuaracab/ahuaracab/README.md

 I'm a **Test Automation Engineer** from **Peru**.
 I have knowledge in **BackEnd** and **FrontEnd** web development, also in **Ethical Hacking**.

-- 🔭 I’m currently working on SimpliRoute
+- 🔭 I’m currently working as a freelancer
-- 🌱 I’m currently learning BlockChain Testing
+- 🌱 I’m currently learning Project Management
-- 👯 I’m looking to collaborate on BlockChain Testing Projects
+- 👯 I’m looking to collaborate as a Test Lead
 - 🤔 I’m looking for help with BlockChain Testing Projects
 - 💬 Ask me about Test Automation
 - 📫 How to reach me: ahuaracab@gmail.com